A Hostile Environment (2019)

-In order for ‘outsiders’ to win the tentative and restricted right to become a British citizen and claim some level of inclusion within its landscape and institutions the British Government developed a test of knowledge about particular aspects of the UK, ‘The Life in the UK Test’.
+In order for an ‘outsider’ to win a few limited rights to become a British citizen, and therefore experience a degree of acceptance within its landscape and institutions, the British Government cleverly devised a test of knowledge about particular aspects of the UK, ‘The Life in the UK Test‘.
 In order to attain a form of belonging a foreigner would need to have learnt numerous obscure but apparently essential facts.

 * Glossary terms removed from Life in the United Kingdom: A Journey to Citizenship, 2007 (2nd edition) by the new glossary in Life in the United Kingdom: A Guide for New Residents, 2013 (3rd edition):